KhanjarSingh/UI-Ninjas/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Contact
+## Contact
-If you have any questions or need help with the project, please don't hesitate to contact me at [@KhanjarSingh].
+If you have any questions or need help with the project, please don't hesitate to contact me at @KhanjarSingh.